IJDykeman/ijdykeman.github.io/_posts/2017-01-02-chars-to-vec.markdown

 # Future work

 The stated goal here was to extract “emotional or aesthetic cues” from a character sequence.
 This has been achieved only partially, since the model isn’t able to say that it believes a name sounds evil.
 It can only present other words that it thinks are similar to the input.
 If we gave it an evil sounding name and it returns other evil sounding names, that’s a kind of success, but it’s not explicit extraction of the belief that the name sounds evil.
 A dataset with fictional names labeled by moral alignment of the characters or other attributes of interest could serve as supervision for this task.
-The model I’ve described here could perhaps be used as a feature extractor for that task.
+A model like the one described here could perhaps be used for that task.

 I also don’t have a way of quantifying the quality of the model’s predictions about fictional names.
 Associating things like company names with certain cultures, like the Dromgoole’s example, relies on a highly subjective judgement that “Dromgoole’s” sounds like the kind of place a British aristocrat might like.
 A dataset labeled with associations people make after seeing a name might help here.

 I think another interesting future project would be creating a generative model for creating names from word vectors.
 It’s [known](https://arxiv.org/pdf/1601.03764v2.pdf) that word vectors can contain a weighted combination of different concepts.
 Perhaps by choosing a mix of known names and attributes, you could generate candidate names that would fit a particular type of character, or even create plausible sounding words in general.